 Culture: We will embody La Trobe’s cultural qualities by being accountable, connected, innovative and caring.
 These cultural qualities will inform the way we work with each other, our students and our communities, to pursue our shared commitment to equity, justice and access.

 Impact: We will produce graduates and research outcomes that make a positive difference to the disciplines of Law and Criminology.
 Our teaching programs in Bendigo will continue to build the legal workforce in areas with unmet need in rural and regional Victoria.

 Engagement: We will build strong and lasting partnerships with our students, alumni and the legal profession locally, nationally and internationally.

-The La Trobe Law School is comprised of a strong team of academic and professional staff who work together to support our core missions of teaching, research and partnership engagement.
+The La Trobe Law School comprises a strong team of academic and professional staff who work together to support our core missions of teaching, research and partnership engagement.

 We will collaborate, share ideas, and drive innovations that further strengthen our work and impact.
-We will create a culture of shared practice that encourages best practice.
+We will create a culture of shared practice across academic and industry that encourages best practice.

 We will promote flexibility in working to ensure that we collaborate in efficient and sustainable ways.
-We will be accountable in all that we do.
+We will be accountable for all that we do.